Open In Colab

 Now you are going to investigate energy conservation, and program speed, for the two approaches.

 The following cell does several runs of md_springs, all from the same starting configuration.
-The time step dt is varied, and the number of steps nstep is chosen to keep the product nstep*dt constant, at \(100\) reduced time units.
-After each run the log and HDF5 output files are renamed, to save them for further analysis.
+The time step dt is varied, and the number of steps nstep is chosen to keep the product nstep*dt constant, as specified by t_run.
+After each run the log and HDF5 output files are renamed according to run number, and moved into a subdirectory, to save them for further analysis.
 These runs will just take a few minutes: wait until they are all complete before proceeding.

 [ ]: